-The Jackson Lab researches how viruses elicit plant diseases, and devises mechanisms for disease control in transgenic plants.
-We work with three viruses: a plus sense monopartite RNA virus, tomato bushy stunt virus; a plus sense tripartite RNA virus, barley stripe mosaic virus; and a minus strand plant rhabdovirus, sonchus yellow net virus.
-We use genetic and biochemical analysis to investigate replication and movement of these viruses and to determine virus-host interactions culminating in disease.
+The Jackson Lab researched how viruses elicit plant diseases, and devised mechanisms for disease control in transgenic plants.
+We worked with three viruses: a plus sense monopartite RNA virus, tomato bushy stunt virus; a plus sense tripartite RNA virus, barley stripe mosaic virus; and a minus strand plant rhabdovirus, sonchus yellow net virus.
+We used genetic and biochemical analysis to investigate replication and movement of these viruses and to determine virus-host interactions culminating in disease.

-My major teaching commitment is Comparative Virology (a four unit upper division course) that I have co-taught each Spring Semester at the University of California since 1990.
-I also have taught a Graduate Plant Virology (a three unit course), Co-Instructed Plant Biotechnology (a three unit upper division course), and I offer a Freshman Seminar course, “Viruses, Health and Society” that enrolls a maximum of 15 talented entering freshman.
+My major teaching commitment was Comparative Virology (a four unit upper division course) that I co-taught each Spring Semester since 1990.
+I also taught a Graduate Plant Virology (a three unit course), Co-Instructed Plant Biotechnology (a three unit upper division course), and offered a Freshman Seminar course, “Viruses, Health and Society” that enrolled a maximum of 15 talented entering freshman.
 For several years, I also have taught a six week Comparative Virology for graduate students at China Agricultural University in Beijing, and a one-month long graduate level Plant Virology minicourse at Zhejiang University in Hangzhou.
-I attempt to present stimulating and contemporary lectures emphasizing scientific principles, encourage interactive discussions, and provide my students with as much advice about career options as possible.
+I presented stimulating and contemporary lectures emphasizing scientific principles, encouraged interactive discussions, and provides my students with as much advice about career options as possible.

 Plant viruses and disease control in transgenic plants

-Our research goals are to understand how viruses elicit plant diseases and to devise mechanisms for disease control in transgenic plants.
-Two viruses with distinct strategies of replication are currently being emphasized in these studies.
+Our research goals were to understand how viruses elicit plant diseases and to devise mechanisms for disease control in transgenic plants.
+Two viruses with distinct strategies of replication emphasized in these studies.
 These include a negative strand plant rhabdovirus, sonchus yellow net virus (SYNV) that replicates in the nucleus, and a tripartite plus sense RNA virus, barley stripe mosaic virus (BSMV) that replicates in the cytoplasm.

-We have shown that large subnuclear inclusions are formed during SYNV infection of plants and that these inclusions are the sites of viral replication.
-We have isolated an RdRp complex from the nuclei of infected plants, and have shown that the complex contains the N, P and L proteins plus the genomic RNA.
-Plant and yeast cells have been used to characterize this complex by investigating the interactions of the virus and host proteins required for establishment of the subnuclear replication site.
-Our studies show that homologous and heterologous interactions of the N and P proteins are required for formation of the subnuclear viroplasms, and that nuclear localization of the N and P proteins requires interactions with different nuclear import proteins.
+We showed that large subnuclear inclusions are formed during SYNV infection of plants and that these inclusions are the sites of viral replication.
+We isolated an RdRp complex from the nuclei of infected plants, and showed that the complex contains the N, P and L proteins plus the genomic RNA.
+Plant and yeast cells were used to characterize this complex by investigating the interactions of the virus and host proteins required for establishment of the subnuclear replication site.
+Our studies showed that homologous and heterologous interactions of the N and P proteins are required for formation of the subnuclear viroplasms, and that nuclear localization of the N and P proteins requires interactions with different nuclear import proteins.

-We are also attempting to construct biologically active derivatives that can be used for genetic analyses of replication and pathogenesis.
+We also attempted to construct biologically active derivatives for genetic analyses of replication and pathogenesis.
 This is a challenging task because the nucleocapsid is the minimal unit of infectivity and must be assembled in cells in order to jumpstart replication.

 Biological properties of the hordeiviruses

-A second, long-term effort of the lab focuses on the study of the biological properties of the hordeiviruses, exemplified by BSMV.
-Hordeivirus genomes consist of three positive sense RNAs designated ?, ?, and ?.
-Using biologically active clones for genetic analyses, we have shown that each of the seven genes encoded by the virus contribute to pathogenesis, and that the regulation of these genes and differences in their structure have profound effects on the disease phenotype in barley and other cereals, as well as Nicotiana benthamiana, and Chenopodium species.
+A second, long-term effort of the lab focused on the study of the biological properties of the hordeiviruses, exemplified by BSMV.
+Hordeivirus genomes consist of three positive sense RNAs.
+Using biologically active clones for genetic analyses, we showed that each of the seven genes encoded by the virus contribute to pathogenesis, and that the regulation of these genes and differences in their structure have profound effects on the disease phenotype in barley and other cereals, as well as Nicotiana benthamiana, and Chenopodium species.